HCInfoDesign/hcinfotech-setup-design-deep-dives/dns-setup/1. new-dns-infrastructure/README.md

 zone "tst.hcinfotech.ch" IN {
   type primary;
-  file "/var/lib/bind/tst.hcinfotech.ch.zone";   # must be in /var/lib/bind if dynamic updates are enabled allow-transfer {
+  file "/var/lib/bind/tst.hcinfotech.ch.zone";   # must be in /var/lib/bind if dynamic updates are enabled update-policy {                           # only present if dynamic zone updates are configurd
-    10.1.50.35;                           # secondary nameservers
-    192.168.5.68;
-    key ddns-transfer-key;                  # only here if TSIG-protected transfers are configured };
-  update-policy {                           # only present if dynamic zone updates are configurd
     grant ddns-update-key zonesub ANY;
   };